-4 Reasons to Get Your Quality Management Certification in a Down Market
+4 Reasons to Pursue Management System Certification in a Down Market

-Don’t Let a Down Market Stop You From Getting Your Quality Management Certification
+Don’t Let a Down Market Stop You From Achieving Management System Certification

 Keep in mind that other companies in your industry are going through the same challenges.
-If they are slowing down, they may not need as many suppliers.
-When that happens, they may shorten their list to only certified suppliers.
-Will you be on that list?
-What happens when you are Number 4 on the list of Top Three?
+If business is also slowing down for your customers, they may not need as many suppliers.
+When that happens, they may shorten their list to only ISO or API certified suppliers.
+Will you be on that list of their approved vendors or suppliers?

-When business is good, most of a company’s energy is devoted to fulfilling the current production need.
-However, when business slows, companies look to diversify into other industries or product lines.
+When business is good, most organizations focus their energy on fulfilling the current production or service needs.
+When business slows, companies look to diversify into other industries or product lines.
 If you are looking for new customers, wouldn’t you want your company to stand out from the crowd?
 Wouldn’t you want to convey to the new market that you are on the cutting edge of quality and efficiency?

 4. Easier Ramp-Up

 Organizations can invest time in becoming knowledgeable on the quality, health, safety or environmental management system(s) in place.
 Once certified, you have a management system in place that will be easily scalable when business picks up.
 You will have the foundation to grow your business as a top-tier quality company in your industry.

 Pursuing management system certification when business slows is a strategic investment.
 Your organization can gaining a competitive edge against others who might continue to put it on hold.
 Organizations that have the means to implement a management system have more to gain than to lose.
 Have questions on how to start your journey to certification?
 Contact us to speak to a consultant today.

 Victoria focuses on creating quality educational content that provides value to current and potential clients.
 By collaborating with members of leadership and sales, she is able to develop informative articles that answer common questions and connect with current trends.